Today, there are more than 77,000 licensed Doctors of Chiropractic (DC) in the US alone.

 In recent years, there has been some concern in the media about whether chiropractic care could increase the risk of more severe side effects, such as stroke, neurological problems, internal bleeding, or vertebral artery dissection.

 Several studies have found no evidence of any link between chiropractic adjustments and suffering from a stroke.

 A chiropractor is a trained physician who specializes in the detection and reduction of vertebral subluxation or misalignments of the spine that interfere with the ability of the body’s nervous system to send and receive messages to and from the body.

 They also practice other holistic treatment approaches, including nutritional counseling, stress relief, and soft tissue mobilization.

 Doctors of Chiropractic (DC) must complete formal training similar to the medical school required for primary care physicians.

-The process of becoming a DC involves 4 years of undergraduate study and an additional 4-5 years of graduate school, including internships and passing exams.
+Becoming a DC involves four years of undergraduate study and an additional 4-5 years of graduate school, including internships and passing exams.

 Chiropractic has been practiced since the late 1890s.
 It is considered one of the safest approaches to treating patients available today and a good option for people with conditions that include: